 - Are you looking for special cargo?
 It is not a good idea to try and pack all your belongings yourself, especially if they are of higher value.
-Before moving large furniture, antiques and electronics, you might want to consult a professional.
-As you estimate the cost of moving in Dubai, it is important to take into account potential damage and breakage.
+Before moving large furniture, antiques, and electronics, you might want to consult a professional.
+As you estimate the cost of moving to Dubai, it is important to take into account potential damage and breakage.

 - Are you able to drive a large van?
 You may need as much as 1,600 cubic feet to move a moderately-sized house.
 This is a lot for a driver to handle, especially if they have to navigate narrow streets and alleyways.

 - Your time is your money.
 Do not forget to factor in the time it will take to pack, load, and deliver your belongings.
 Consider allowing for 2 to 3 days for loading and delivery if you decide to do the whole move yourself.

 Your mode of transportation is an important factor in determining the cost of your move.
 The price of containers, trucks, and trailers will vary depending on the quantity required.
 You should consider the time, distance, volume, and complexity of your move before renting or contracting for services.